DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 Hearing that, Rinne, who were embracing him, looked up.

-"Kay too?
+"Kai too?
 But you're human, aren't you?
 There are lots of humans out there."

 "There are no people I know.
 I've been left alone.